zeek/zeek-docs/scripts/base/bif/event.bif.zeek.rst

    lookup produces an answer for a query that was marked as failed in the cache.

-   :dm: A record describing the new resolver result.
+   :param dm: A record describing the new resolver result.

    .. zeek:see:: dns_mapping_altered dns_mapping_lost_name dns_mapping_unverified
       dns_mapping_valid